 Many wrecks are never found, and others may have broken down over time.

 Many plants and animals attach themselves to objects to reproduce, spreading by crawling, drifting, or floating along the ocean floor using spores and larvae.
-These tiny drifters can be seen drifting around and when they find a wreck they hold on, much in the same way as they would use a rock.
+These tiny drifters can be seen hovering around, and when they find a wreck, they hold on much the same way they would use a rock.

 What grows on a shipwreck depends on the position and depth of the wreck.
-A wreck provides a hard substrate for them to live which is essential for many plants and animals.
+A wreck provides a rigid substrate for them to live, which is essential for many plants and animals.

 Shipwrecks that settle on a soft surface provide a surface for many plants and animals to grab onto in an otherwise empty landscape.
 Coral is generally found on rocks and not on the seafloor sediment, but shipwrecks give coral something to hold onto.

-Many shipwrecks provide ocean habitats in sandy or muddy environments for sea anemones and fungus.
+Many shipwrecks provide ocean habitats in sandy or muddy environments for sea anemones and fungi.

-As wrecks generally stick out of the seafloor, many animals will use the elevated surface to find food.
-As they are not so close to the cold ocean floor, they will also be able to conserve energy, picking up the food from its elevated position.
-If you want to know where the current is coming from, look at which way the wildlife on a shipwreck is pointing.
-They will have their mouths facing into the current to easily catch drifting food.
+As wrecks generally stick out of the seafloor, many animals use the elevated surface to find food.
+As they are not so close to the cold ocean floor, they will also conserve energy, picking up the food from their elevated position.
+If you want to know where the current is coming from, look at how the shipwreck’s wildlife is pointing.
+They will have their mouths facing the wind to catch drifting food easily.

-Shipwrecks don’t only happen at sea though, and the wildlife that lives on a shipwreck in sheltered waters will be different than a wreck in ocean waters or in areas of high water movement.
+Shipwrecks don’t only happen at sea; the wildlife that lives on a shipwreck in sheltered waters will be different than a wreck in ocean waters or areas of high water movement.

-Some animals will not only live on the wreck but will also do damage to the structure.
-Shipworms, a species of claim, along with piddocks and a crustacean called the gribble will burrow into wooden parts of shipwrecks, destroying them.
+Some animals will live in the wreck and damage the structure.
+Shipworms, a clam species, along with piddocks and a crustacean called the gribble, will burrow into wooden parts of shipwrecks, destroying them.

 Fish can always be found around shipwrecks, and many shoals of pouting can be found swimming around.

 Larger fish also seem to like the dark shelter that the wreck provides.
-Amberjacks can be found, along with barracuda, and mutton snapper can be found.
-Conger eels can be found and although won’t attack unless provoked, divers do have to be careful when feeling around a shipwreck.
+Amberjacks, along with barracuda and mutton snapper, can be found.
+Conger eels can be found, and although they won’t attack unless provoked, divers do have to be careful when feeling around a shipwreck.

-Goliath groupers can also be found around shipwrecks and these truly are goliath as they can weigh up to 800 pounds.
-You can also find many species of groupers around wrecks including the gag, black and snowy groupers.
+Goliath groupers can also be found around shipwrecks, and these genuinely are goliaths as they can weigh up to 800 pounds.
+You can also find many species of groupers around wrecks, including the gag, black and snowy groupers.

-Cod can also be found, along with Ballan wrasse, pollack, and the feather blenny.
+Cod, along with Ballan wrasse, pollack, and the feather blenny, can also be found.

-There are also many predators laying in wait around a shipwreck.
-With so many species of plant and animal around a wreck, there is an abundance of food from small worms and crustaceans to larger fish.
+There are also many predators lying in wait around a shipwreck.
+With so many plants and animals around a wreck, food is abundant, from small worms and crustaceans to larger fish.

-Scorpionfish will make a meal of the smaller insects and crustaceans, while a carnivorous fish, the topknot, can also be found around wrecks.
-The topknot is a flatfish that blends into rocky areas, and are also suited to wrecks.
-The topknot may blend in further if there is pink seaweed present as the topknot may use its pink spots as camouflage.
+Scorpionfish will make a meal of the smaller insects and crustaceans, while a predatory fish, the topknot, can also be found around wrecks.
+The top knot is a flatfish that blends into rocky areas and is also suited to impacts.
+The topknot may agree further if there is pink seaweed, as the topknot may use its pink spots as camouflage.

-In North Carolina, around the Outer Banks, sand tiger sharks can be seen.
+In North Carolina, sand tiger sharks can be seen around the Outer Banks.
 From May to October, sand tiger sharks can be found around the Aeolus wreck, sometimes in numbers up to 30.
 The Aeolus was sunk as part of an artificial reef program in 1988.

 Shipwrecks can support a large, stable community of animals and plants.
-These communities can take many years to fully develop.
+These communities can take many years to develop fully.

-The first to arrive to a wrecks are fast living but short-lived species.
-These are then replaced over time by slow-growing but long lived organisms.
+The first to arrive at a wreck are fast-living but short-lived species.
+These are then replaced over time by slow-growing but long-lived organisms.

-Sea lettuce and some species of kelp reproduce throughout the year and compete for space and light on a wreck.
-Both are one of the first colonizers of a wreck.
-However, over time, these are replaced by a perennial kelp forest and small animal species.
+Sea lettuce and some kelp species reproduce throughout the year and compete for space and light on a wreck.
+Both are the first colonizers of an impact.
+However, these are replaced by perennial kelp forests and small animal species over time.

-Weather conditions can change the habitat of a shallow wreck and this can also change the communities that live there.
+Weather conditions can change a shallow wreck’s habitat and the communities that live there.

-Wrecks can be colonized and recolonized by different species not only from year to year but even at different times of the year.
+Wrecks can be colonized and recolonized by different species yearly or at other times.

 Artificial reefs are built intentionally to attract marine animals and plants to areas.

 Artificial reefs can be used to restore coral reefs.
-They provide a growing area for corals and a habitat for fish to live.
+They provide a growing area for corals and a habitat for fish.

 Artificial reefs can be built out of ships, large steel or concrete structures, or steel rebar or cement.

 Artificial reefs are used for a variety of reasons.
 They can be used to control beach erosion or to provide better hydrodynamics for surfing.
-Other uses for artificial reefs are to block the passage of ships and to stop trawling nets.
+Other uses for artificial reefs are blocking ships’ passage and stopping trawling nets.

-There is an ongoing debate about how good artificial reefs are for the environment but a lot of this is due to the methods used to sink the artificial reef along with the methods and type of construction.
+There is an ongoing debate about how good artificial reefs are for the environment, but a lot of this is due to the methods used to sink the artificial reef and the plans and type of construction.